 Our firm had a client who had his legs crushed because of a split-second decision by a heavy machine operator.
 A dump truck was coming down a road and was going to come close to a crane.
 The crane operator was concerned and lurched backward to get out of the way, but didn’t look behind him and ran over a worker who was located behind the crane.

-However, under Massachusetts law injured workers typically receive worker’s compensation, but can not sue their employer or other workers responsible for any injuries they receive.
-The employer is required to provide workers comp insurance and the worker is expected to receive that instead.
+However, under Massachusetts law injured workers typically receive injury claim, but can not sue their employer or other workers responsible for any injuries they receive.
+The employer is required to provide injury claim insurance and the worker is expected to receive that instead.
 There are one major exception, product liability cases, but that’s worth its own blog post.